 Several SDKs and APIs are available with this release.
-For details, see SDK.
-That article links to reference guides for:
+For details, see Developer Documentation.
+From there, you can access SDK information for:

 The Citrix Group Policy SDK allows you to display and configure Group Policy settings and filters.
 It uses a PowerShell provider to create a virtual drive that corresponds to the machine and user settings and filters.
 The provider appears as an extension to New-PSDrive.
 To use the Group Policy SDK, either Studio or the XenApp and XenDesktop SDK must be installed.
 See Group Policy SDK for more information.